Filips311/concrete-3dp-photogrammetry/README.md

 ### Why photogrammetry and not a scanner

 A MetraScan-class laser scanner reaches 0.025 mm, an order better than this rig — but it needs the object to hold still while it sweeps.
-A collapsing concrete wall does not.
-Thirty-two fixed cameras trade accuracy for a capture that is effectively instantaneous, which is the only way to get the moment that actually matters.
+A concrete wall deforming as it cures does not.
+Fixed cameras trade accuracy for a capture that is effectively instantaneous, which is the only way to reach the moments that actually matter.
+The design question this thesis answers is whether that trade is worth it: whether a rig of cheap Raspberry Pi cameras lands close enough to a reference scan to be useful for deformation analysis.

 ![Resolved camera positions around the object](images/03-alignment.png)

-*The 32 resolved camera positions after alignment.
+*Resolved camera positions after alignment.
 Even coverage in regular rows is what makes the reconstruction hold together — a single camera out of place shows up here before it shows up in the mesh.*